Man-Bull: Powers and abilities

 Man-Bull possesses bull-like physiology that gives him superhuman physical abilities, powerful horns, and the ability to mentally control other bovines.
 However, he is prone to periods of feral violence caused by adrenaline and the side effects of the serum that gave him his powers.

 Other versions

-Bull-Frog, an alternate universe funny animal variant of Man-Bull from Earth-8311, appears in Peter Porker, The Spectacular Spider-Ham.
+Bull-Frog, an alternate universe funny animal version of Man-Bull from Earth-8311, appears in Peter Porker, The Spectacular Spider-Ham.

 In other media

 Man-Bull appears in the She-Hulk: Attorney at Law episode "The Retreat", portrayed by Nathan Hurd.
 This version gained a cattle-like head and hair on parts of his body following an experiment gone wrong and is a member of Emil Blonsky's spiritual retreat, Summer Twilight.